javigallostra/RocoLib/docs/domain/Entities/README.md

 # RocoLib entities

-Below is the list of entities and its relations that are stored in the DDBB.
+Below is the list of entities and relations between them (as stored in the DDBB).

 Actual wall images are currently stored with the code, inside the `static/images/walls` path.
 For each gym there is a `static/images/walls/{gym_id}` folder used to store the gym images.